 If you live in Southern California, there’s a good chance that you’ve heard of Valle De Guadalupe before.
-Located just two hours south of San Diego, Valle De Guadalupe is a beautiful wine region in Mexico that produces some of the best wine around.
+Located just two hours south of San Diego, Valle De Guadalupe is a beautiful wine region in Baja California, Mexico that produces some of the best wine around.

 But even if you’re not a big wine drinker, this charming area is known for having amazing resorts and boutique hotels that attract Southern California locals for quick weekend getaways.